TheCodingGroup/TheCodingRepository/README.md

 # TheCodingRepository
-Welcome to my javascript repository!

-This is full of JavaScript files and more cool stuff!
+Welcome to my repository!
+This is a repository full of stuff.

-Coming soon: My Website Project
+Status: Making "How To Make A PC" featuring IBM!